domirosell/bigquerymlvision/README.md

 # bigquerymlvision
-Image annotation by using BQML + Cloud Vision API
+Image annotation by using BQML + Object Tables + Cloud Vision API

 First you must create a connection and a model in BigQuery, following these steps: